 -

-You can also cook, like me, the butternut in the Ninja Foodi: same preparation process then in bake mode, 180°C, for 30 minutes, stirring from time to time.
+You can also cook the butternut squash in the Ninja Foodi, like I do: same preparation process then in bake mode, 180°C, for 30 minutes, stirring occasionally.

 -

-Finishing touches and presentation: Once cooked, sprinkle, if desired, the squash with sesame seeds, coriander or chives before serving.
+Finishing and presentation: Once cooked, sprinkle the squash with sesame seeds, coriander or chives, if desired, before serving.

 Note